crisbal/album-splitter/README.md

 ## Quick guide (from a local album)

+1. Create a copy of the tracks.txt.example, rename it as tracks.txt and delete the lines starting with #.
-1. Open tracks.txt
+2. Open tracks.txt
-2. Add tracks info in this format:
+3. Add tracks info in this format:
     * ```<start-time> - <title>```
     * A track on each line
     * See *Examples* section
-3. Run the script
+4. Run the script
     * Basic usage: ```python split.py -mp3 <path/to/your/album.mp3>```
     * More in the *Examples* section
-4. Wait for the splitting process to complete
+5. Wait for the splitting process to complete
-5. ????
-6. You will find yout tracks in the `splits` folder
+6. You will find your tracks in the `splits` folder

 ## Quick guide (from a YouTube video)

 1. Copy the YouTube URL of the album you want to download and split
 2. Find in the YouTube comments the tracklist with start-time and title
+3. Create a copy of the tracks.txt.example, rename it as tracks.txt and delete the lines starting with #.
-3. Open tracks.txt
+4. Open tracks.txt
-4. Copy the tracklist in the file, adjusting for the supported format
+5. Copy the tracklist in the file, adjusting for the supported format
     * ```<start-time> - <title>```
     * A track on each line
-5. Run the script
+6. Run the script
     * Basic usage: ```python split.py -yt <youtube_url>```
     * More in the *Examples* section
-4. Wait for the Download and for the conversion
+7. Wait for the Download and for the conversion
-5. Wait for the splitting process to complete
+8. Wait for the splitting process to complete
-5. ????
-6. You will find yout tracks in the `splits` folder
+9. You will find your tracks in the `splits` folder

 ## Examples